BKMbigo/epit/docs/conventions.md

 >       androidx {
 >           appcompat(libs.versions.androidx.appcompat.get()) { /* Dependencies */ }
 >           core {
->               /* The following declaration does not have a get() method due to "androidx-core-splashscreen" version */
+>               /* The following declaration does not have a get() method due to the conflicting "androidx-core-splashscreen" version */
 >               core(libs.versions.androidx.core.toString()) { /* Dependencies */ }
 >           }
 >       }